NikSavDev/NikSavDev/README.md

 - 👯 I’m looking to collaborate on website projects.
 - 📫 How to reach me: savinnikitasergeevich@gmail.com
 - 😄 Pronouns: he/his.
-- ⚡ Fun fact: I'm a former MD, partially trained as oncologist.
+- ⚡ Fun fact: I'm a former MD, partially trained as an oncologist.